miklevin/mykoz/README.txt

               '------------------'        |_____________________|

-You now have Windows Subsystem for Linux installed with JupyterLab running as a Linux service, reachable from your Windows browser at http://localhost:8888
+You now have Windows Subsystem for Linux installed with JupyterLab running as a Linux service reachable from your browser http://localhost:8888 password is foo

 - You can visit the URL directly: http://localhost:8888
 - You can use the URL Icon that's been left out on your Desktop.